 We are all developing as writers and thinkers (myself included), and we all improve through receiving feedback.
 For assistance and feedback on your writing, at any stage, consider scheduling an appointment at (or walking into) the Trinity College Writing Center located at 115 Vernon (the English Department Building) in Room 109.
-If you visit the Writing Center for support on an Analysis Paper or Curriculum Project paper, you will receive extra credit (1 point).
+If you visit the Writing Center for support on an Analysis Paper, you will receive extra credit (1 point).
+The assignment must be turned in on time to receive the additional Writing Center credit.